phoeinx/gsoc-blog/_posts/2023-09-25-final-submission.md

 ### 2.3 Designing/Researching

+- **Vectorized Hash-Map Lookup** : For its hash-based aggregation algorithm MCS uses a dedicated Robin Hood hash map implementation.
+Recent development has shown the multiple leading hash map implementations now work with vectorized lookup (e.g. `boost::unordered_flat_map` [1] ).
+Recent research on benchmarking different hash map implementation approaches has shown that the best performing considered vectorized implementation (Bucket-Based Comparison) outperformed the best scalar implementation against which it was compared (Robin Hood Hashing) by "1.4x to 3x (2.1x on average) for high load factors".[2]
+While on the positive side Robin Hood hashing showed to be the best non-vectorized scheme, the paper suggests relevant potential for hash map lookup speedup when switching to a vectorized scheme.
+However, Robin Hood hashing uses relocating open-addressing and the approach from `boost` (which uses non-relocating quadratic probing) is not directly transferable.

 ## 3. Current State & What's left to Do
 Section 4 shows the current status of my PRs.
 My work on the casting issues and documentation is merged and I'll continue work on the disk-based aggregation PRs to see them merged.